digitalservicebund/ris-backend-service/doc/adr/0025-use-multiple-tables-for-citations.md

     * This table does not exist in our (caselaw) database.
 * `citation_sli_to_caselaw_blindlink_passive`
     * An SLI cites a caselaw decision.
     * The caselaw decision exist.
-The ULI does not.
+The SLI does not.

 ### Publishing